California State Route 125: Construction from SR 52 to SR 54

 The California Transportation Commission decided to reallocate the funding for the part of SR 125 from SR 94 to SR 54; they shifted it towards finishing the 40th Street portion of I-15.
 A year later, the city of Santee expressed concerns about expanding SR 125 and SR 52 to Santee before both those roadways were connected to SR 67, due to the increased traffic that would result.
 However, Caltrans said this was unavoidable due to a lack of funds to make the connections right away.

 La Mesa residents also expressed concerns about the destruction of homes under some of the proposals for the Amaya Drive interchange design, which the city council also endorsed.
 However, the council approved the construction and design of the Fletcher Parkway interchange in January 1991, over those objections.
 Further interchange-related concerns were raised from Lemon Grove homeowners the next year.
-In August 1993, Caltrans agreed to design the new freeway to keep it west of the Sweetwater Reservoir, which satisfied Spring Valley while raising concerns from those living in Bonita, who would be closer to this new routing.
+In August 1993, Caltrans agreed to design the new freeway to keep it west of Sweetwater Reservoir, which satisfied Spring Valley while raising concerns from those living in Bonita, who would be closer to this new routing.

 The northern portion of SR 125 would be built in stages, at the same time as the portion south of SR 94.
 The reconstruction of the interchange with I-8 was completed in April 1993.
 The construction process began in April 1996, at a cost of $177 million in sales tax revenue.
 The first phase of the construction of the eastern portion of the SR 54 freeway corresponded with the construction of SR 125 north of Jamacha Boulevard to SR 94; construction began in 1996 at the cost of $313.5 million, using money from sales tax revenue.
 The plans were to exclude the controversial ramps at Troy and Palm streets.
 After weather-related construction delays due to the El Niño season of the winter of 1997–1998, as well as a contractor declaring bankruptcy, the extension of SR 52 between Mission Gorge Road and SR 125 was dedicated on May 9, 1998, as well as SR 125 from Mission Gorge Road to Grossmont College Drive.